This article may contain links from our partners.

 Employment of web developers is projected to grow 13 percent from 2018 to 2028, much faster than the average for all occupations.
 Demand will be driven by the growing popularity of mobile devices and ecommerce.

-5. Public relations specialist
+5. Public Relations Specialist

-Of course, the pay is good—but that comes with a catch: It’s a competitive field and you need to have specific skills to be successful as a public relations specialist.
+Of course, the pay is good—but that comes with a catch.
+It’s a competitive field and you need to have specific skills to be successful as a public relations specialist.

 Public relations specialists are not just writers or marketers—they’re much more than that!